 Can I still fax through my applications as before if I choose to?

 Yes.
 There is no intention currently to withdraw paper-based Special Authority applications.

-Can I still contact the Sector Services Special Authority team for queries if required?
+Can I still contact the Sector Operations Special Authority team for queries if required?

 Yes.
 Call them on 0800 243 666.